luweizhang/self-driving-car/CarND-Vehicle-Detection/writeup_template.md

 ![alt text][myimage1]

-We implement a function called `extract_features` which does this.
+Using the OpenCV library, we implement a method called `extract_hog_features` which takes as input images and HOG parameters and outputs a flattened HOG feature vector for each image in the dataset.
 Before extract the HOG features, I tried converting the image to various color spaces including RGB, HSV, LUV, Lab, HLS and YUV.
 Through various iterations, it seems like YUV performed the best so we ended up using that in the model.

 I explored different color spaces and different `skimage.hog()` parameters (`orientations`, `pixels_per_cell`, and `cells_per_block`).
 I grabbed random images from each of the two classes and displayed them to get a feel for what the `skimage.hog()` output looks like.